All treks/climbs require different levels of fitness and experience.

 |1||Walking on established trekking routes that are well developed, signposted and marked.
 Minimal or no scrambling.
 No trekking experience is required.|

 |2||Walking on established trekking routes that are well developed, signposted and marked.
 May include moderate to steep rock scrambles or scree and snow.
 Exposed places mostly secured with ropes or chains.
 Good to have trekking experience.|

-|3||Ropes may be used principally for glacier travel, low angle snow or short section of ice slopes up to 50degrees.
-Previous climbing experience with used of crampon and ice axe are desirable but not essential.|
+|3||Some exposure to challenging terrain of snow covered glacier passages, low angle or short section of snow or rocky slopes up to 50 degrees.
+Ropes may be used.
+Expect weather extremities and sub zero cold exposure.
+Peak climbing experience with use of crampon and ice axe is desirable but not essential.|

-|5||Very steep ice or rock.
+|5||Extreme terrain and weather exposure.
+Very steep ice or rock and require mountaineering skills (rope skills, crampons and self-arrest etc).
 Suitable for competent mountaineers who have climbed consistently at these standards.|

 |A||Moderate fitness level.
 Ability to hike for 1-2 days, up an elevation of 1000m, for 4-6 hours, carrying a daypack of average weight between 3-5kg, without undue difficulty.|